 Viarco Desenho HB

-This one was a little odd feeling while I sharpened it; not bad, just different.
+This wood-case pencil was a little odd feeling while I sharpened it; not bad, just different.
 It has really nice point retention but it required more effort while writing, like there was a little more friction.
 It’s a pretty thing, with dark cranberry and gold print, but not, I think, for me.

 Viking Element 1 HB